itsaboutcode/fullstackopen/README.md

 ```

-3. Use `camelCase` for html attributes.
+3. Use `camelCase` for HTML attributes.

 ```
 <Welcome onClick="" />
 ```

-4. Use `className` attribute instead of `class` attribute for css class selector.
+4. Use `className` attribute instead of `class` attribute for CSS class selector.

 ```
 <Welcome className="" />